 February 27, 2023

-Congratulations to Professor Doyley and PhD candidate Enan Kabir on the publication of the journal article titled "Reverberant magnetic resonance elastographic imaging using a single mechanical driver."
-Co-authors include UR ECE colleagues Professor Kevin Parker and Dr. Juvenal Ormachea (currently with Verasonics, Inc.), and University of Delaware collaborators Dr. Curtis Johnson and PhD candidate Diego Caban-Rivera.
+Congratulations to Professor Parker on the publication of the journal article titled "Reverberant magnetic resonance elastographic imaging using a single mechanical driver."
+This paper documents results of research with UR ECE collaborators Professor Marvin Doyley, PhD candidate Enan Kabir, and Dr. Juvenal Ormachea (currently with Verasonics, Inc.), and University of Delaware collaborators Dr. Curtis Johnson and PhD candidate Diego Caban-Rivera.

 This article appears in Physics in Medicine and Biology.
 The abstract appears below and more information can be found here.